cakephp/docs/en/controllers/request-response.rst

 Setting Cookies
 ===============

-Cookies can be added to response using either an array or a :php:class:`Cookie`` object::
+Cookies can be added to response using either an array or a ``Cookie`` object::

     // Add a cookie as an array using the immutable API (3.4.0+)